-Also, the school kids of 1971 were still carrying their books in long-strapped satchels in colorful plaids with flaps that closed with a push button clasp, hanging off one shoulder.
-We call these messenger bags now, but in those days, we just called them book bags; no one had really thought of backpacks as a hands-free choice for unusually short school children who might topple over under such a one-sided weight while they caught the public bus.
-Until my mother.
+There were some logistical issues, too.
+The school kids of 1971 were still carrying their books in long-strapped plaid satchels, their flaps secured with a push button clasp, a long strap hanging off one shoulder.
+We call these messenger bags now, but in those days, we just called them book bags; no one had really thought of a hands-free choice for unusually short school children who might topple over under a one-sided weight while they caught the public bus.
+No one, that is, until my mother.

-The necessary bus pass was a problem, too.
-Then, not unlike now, I had a tendency to lose things, and I think my mother worried about that, and also how I would get the pass in and out of the nifty knapsack on my back without delaying everyone.
+And then there was the necessary bus pass, a pink card that looked more like a library card than a monthly pass, with numbers around the edges begging for holes to be punched for each ride.
+Then, not unlike now, I had a tendency to lose things, and my mother worried about that, knowing that I’d be stranded without it.
+She needed a way for me to get the pass in and out of the nifty knapsack on my back without undue delay for my fellow riders, who would be eager to get to work.
 Undaunted, she punched a round hole in the pink card, reinforced it with a grommet, and put it on a chain I could wear around my neck all day.

-For the first couple of weeks, my mother rode with me on the bus, my little brother in tow.
-She explained the procedure completely on the first few rides, pointing out instructions, landmarks and potential pitfalls, steadily at first, then less and less as the days went on and I learned the way.
-There were a lot of rules.
+For the first couple of weeks, my mother rode with me on the bus, my little brother in tow, sitting on her lap.
+On the first few rides, she explained everything completely, pointing out instructions, landmarks, potential pitfalls.
+Together, we decided when to pull the cord to signal my stop, where and when to get off.
+As the days went on, she became increasingly quiet, waiting to see if I’d learned the way, if I remembered the rules.
 I was to walk directly down Tyler Avenue to the bus stop.
 I was never to approach a stopped car.
-Once on the bus, I was to have my pass out and ready, leaning my head and body forward with the pass in hand, Norman Rockwell-style, so that the bus driver’s quick hole punch could reach the pass and mark another day I’d made the journey.
-If anything went wrong, I was to ask the bus driver what to do.
+I was to grab the rails and mount the steps carefully.
+Once on the bus, I should have my pass out and ready, leaning my head and body forward with the pass in hand like something out of a Norman Rockwell painting, so that the bus driver’s quick punch could mark the day’s journey.
+This is where I should pull the cord.
+If anything went wrong, if I needed help, I was to ask the bus driver what to do.

-She had, of course, conspired with the driver ahead of time to “keep an eye on me” and, once on the bus, I was to sit as close to him as possible.
-When I had scooted into the big leather bench seat, my knee socks and school shoes dangling off the edge, I could tuck the chain and card back into my uniform, right between the starched white blouse and the wool herringbone jumper, where it became both a source of pride in my independence and of hot shame when my classmates asked teasingly about the “flat thing” under my uniform.
-Still, I knew better than to take it off; it was my ticket home.
-I realize only now that my mom must have done the dead-end trips, too, riding home after delivering me at school, and planning her afternoon carefully ahead so that she would arrive on the bus in time to meet me at the end of the day.
+She had conspired with the driver ahead of time to keep an eye on me and, once on the bus, I was to sit as close to him as possible.
+Once I had scooted into the big leather bench seat, my knee socks and school shoes dangling off the edge, I could tuck the chain and card back into my uniform, right between the starched white blouse and the wool herringbone jumper.
+The pass was a source of pride in my precocious independence and of hot shame when my classmates asked teasingly about the “flat thing” under my uniform.
+Still, I knew better than to take it off; either way, it was my ticket home.

-Today, a couple of my grown up kids ride city buses sometimes, and I know nothing of the routes and schedules that they know by heart; I have no idea how safe or dangerous it is, of the mistakes they could make and perhaps sometimes do, of where they go, of where they get off, of how they pay their fare.
-But this year, a couple of them have been riding another bus – one the kids these days jokingly call the Struggle Bus – a lot, too.
-And when they ride this bus, I ride with them, just like my mom did.
+Today, a couple of my grown up kids ride city buses sometimes, and I know nothing of the routes and schedules that they surely know by heart.
+I have no idea how safe or dangerous it is, of the mistakes they could make and perhaps sometimes do, of where they get off, of how they pay their fare.
+But this year, a couple of them have been riding another bus – one they call the Struggle Bus – a lot, too.
+And when they ride this Bus, I ride with them, just like my mom did.

-I am often anxious when we are on the bus together, but I do not want them to ride alone.
-I know they need to ride it to get where they are going, but I wish I could just drive them there and save us all the trouble.
+I am often anxious when we are on the Bus together, but I do not want them to ride alone.
+I know they need to get where they are going, but I wish I could just drive them there and save us all the trouble.
 I wish there was another way.
-But I know about the Struggle Bus what my mom knew about the city bus to first grade: it’s the only way to go to and from the places where they’ll learn the most.
+But I know about the Struggle Bus what my mom knew about the city bus when I was in first grade: it’s the only way to go to and from the places where they’ll learn the most.